Kenpali Core Specification

 Parameters:

-• by: (function or null, default null): A function to produce a sort key from each element, or null to sort the elements in their natural order.
+sequence(Sequence): The sequence to sort.by:(Function or Null, defaultnull): A function to produce a sort key from each element, ornullto sort the elements in their natural order.

 Returns: